trekhleb/javascript-algorithms/src/data-structures/tree/segment-tree/README.md

 and geographic information systems.

-Current implementation of Segment Tree implies that you may pass any binary (with two input params) function to it and thus you're able to do range query for variety of functions.
+Current implementation of Segment Tree implies that you may pass any binary (with two input params) function to it and do range query for variety of functions.
-In tests you may fins examples of doing `min`, `max` and `sam` range queries on SegmentTree.
+In tests you may find examples of doing `min`, `max` and `sam` range queries on SegmentTree.

 ## References